 The extra fiberfill in duvets keeps the user feeling nice and toasty when it is wrapped around them, making it effective for cold winter months.
 Comforters lack in this aspect, as they have less fiberfill and feel flatter.

 What are the Best Duvets on the Market?

-Most of the following duvets have been recommended by buying guide site Ideal Home, in which they have tested and picked the best duvets based on its price range, level of comfort, overall quality, design, convenience and tog rating- this measures the ability of a duvet, without a duvet cover, to trap air.
-Basically, the higher the tog means that the duvet is more capable of trapping air and, therefore, making it warmer for the user.
+Most of the following duvets have been recommended by buying guide site Ideal Home, which have tested and picked the best duvets based on price range, level of comfort, overall quality, design, convenience, and tog rating.

 Ideal Home gave a rating of 5 out of 5 stars for this product.
 It costs £175 for a double.